 We have already seen many benefits from both the use of new technologies and new ways of using technology in the curriculum.
-For example, through the WebCT course management system, faculty are able to provide students with electronic reserves 24/7.
+For example, through ConnCourse, faculty are able to provide students with electronic reserves 24/7.
 These resources can include class lecture notes, images, audio clips, and video clips.
 With access to these resources prior to a class session, class time can be spent in discussions, clarifying difficult concepts, and engaged in scholarly discussions rather than students taking notes during a lecture.